emqx/emqx-docs/en_US/data-integration/data-bridge-gcp-pubsub.md

 ## How It Works

-GCP Pub/Sub data bridge is an out-of-the-box feature of EMQX designed to help users seamlessly integrate MQTT data streams with Google Cloud and leverage its rich services and capabilities for IoT application development.
+GCP Pub/Sub data integration is an out-of-the-box feature of EMQX designed to help users seamlessly integrate MQTT data streams with Google Cloud and leverage its rich services and capabilities for IoT application development.

 ![GCP_bridge_architect](./assets/gcp_pubsub/GCP_bridge_architect.png)

-EMQX forwards MQTT data to GCP Pub/Sub through the rule engine and data bridging.
+EMQX forwards MQTT data to GCP Pub/Sub through the rule engine and Sink.
 Taking the example of a GCP Pub/Sub producer role, the complete process is as follows:

 1. **IoT Devices Publish Messages**: Devices publish telemetry and status data through specific topics, triggering the rule engine.
 2. **Rule Engine Processes Messages**: Using the built-in rule engine, MQTT messages from specific sources are processed based on topic matching.
 The rule engine matches corresponding rules and processes messages, such as converting data formats, filtering specific information, or enriching messages with contextual information.